fluentlabs-xyz/fluentbase/examples/README.md

 ```

 For the simplicity we store all apps inside one crate and manage its compilation using features.
-If you want to add new example into repo then don't forget to modify `Cargo.toml` and `Makefile` with you new feature.
+If you want to add a new example into repo, then don't forget to modify `Cargo.toml` and `Makefile` with you new feature.

 But we suggest to create new crate.

 ## Creating new app

-To create your own repository with example just create an empty crate and add fluentbase SDK dependency.
+To create your own repository with example just create an empty crate and add Fluentbase SDK dependency.

 ```bash
 cargo new hello_world --lib